brennan-malone/reading-notes/201/class14.md

 ## Things I want to learn more about

-* they mention AJAX in the article and how it can be better than JSON for accessing APIs I am very interested in what this means and how this impacts us as web developers.
+* I would like to implement more of these transitions and animations.
+I am excited to see these transitions in my site.